 The best marketing books teach you about human psychology, make you a better brand strategist, and train your brain to come up with creative ideas.

-So I decided to create my own, the most recommended part of this article being the cult marketing books that I honestly think every marketer should read.
+So I decided to create my own, the most recommended part of this article being the cult marketing books list that I honestly think every marketer should read.

-This article lists 49 marketing and branding books from the 1960s through to 2019, each having something special to teach you – from creating advertising strategies to building the products that get people hooked.
+This article mentions 49 marketing and branding books from the 1960s through to 2019, each having something special to teach you – from creating advertising strategies to building the products that get people hooked.

 Here’s a quick list of the 10 books I highly recommend, with a link to their Amazon pages, in case you prefer to quickly browse through.

 My favourite 10 marketing books of all time: